howl-anderson/doc_for_sdmdata_online/tutorial.md

     Atelopus spurrelli
     Austrochaperina basipalmata

-User should notice that file encoding.
+User should notice the file encoding.
 This file must be encoded in ASCII fomat.
 Special character is not allowed.
 If it is wrong, please see faq.md.

 ### Upload to SDMdata
 Interface screenshot: